Regina Protmann: Life

-Regina Protmann was born in Braunsberg in 1552 and to Peter Protmann and Regina née Tingel, her father was a merchant and local patrician.
+Regina Protmann was born in Braniewo (Braunsberg) in 1552 and to Peter Protmann and Regina née Tingel.
+Her father was a merchant and local patrician.
 Her uncle was a councilman.

 Protmann became familiarized with religious and political matters during the time of the Protestant Reformation and the Counter Reformation.
 She joined a Marian group that the Jesuits had set up and she entrusted herself to their spiritual care.
-In 1571 she explained to her parents that she could not be married as expected but was devoting herself to religious studies and taking care of the sick and poor.
+In 1571, she explained to her parents that she could not be married as expected but was devoting herself to religious studies and taking care of the sick and poor.

 Despite the opposition of her parents Protmann moved out on her own and with two other women lived in an abandoned house.
 The group made a living in taking care of and nursing the sick and also doing housework.
 During a time of witch-hunt and strict counter-measures from the Roman Catholic Church it was unheard of for women to live on their own.
-The recent Council of Trent restricted females to work and worship within the confinement of convent walls.
 There were no convents for women in the area at that time.

 Protmann persevered and, inspired by Saint Catherine of Alexandria, founded one which became the congregation of the Sisters of Saint Catherine.
 Protmann helped to nurse the sick and educated nurses while seeing to it that nurses themselves received care when it was needed.
 Under the government of the prince-bishops schools for males existed alone but Protmann founded schools for girls as well.

 Protmann died in 1613 after a painful illness she contracted that winter while on a travel trip.

 World War II and after

-The Saint Catherine of Alexandria church in Braunsberg was ruined in 1945 during its capture by the Soviet forces during World War II and assigned to Poland.
-During expulsion of inhabitants of East Prussia including the sisters of her order over 100 sisters died.
+The Saint Catherine of Alexandria church in Braunsberg was ruined in 1945 during its capture by the Soviet forces during World War II.
+Braniewo was assigned to Poland.
+During the expulsion of the inhabitants of East Prussia, including the sisters of her congregation, over 100 sisters died.
 It was rebuilt after 1979 and in 2001 dedicated as a Minor Basilica.
-On 28 June 2000 Protmann was declared the patroness of Braniewo.
+On 28 June 2000, Protmann was declared the patroness of Braniewo.

 Beatification

 The beatification process opened in Warmia and in Frascati in an informative that opened in 1957 and closed sometime later before it received the validation needed from the Congregation for the Causes of Saints on 19 September 1991.
 The Congregation for the Causes of Saints approved the cause on 27 October 1992.
-Pope John Paul II confirmed Protmanns heroic virtue and name her as venerable on 17 December 1996.
+Pope John Paul II confirmed Protmann's heroic virtue and name her as venerable on 17 December 1996.
 A miracle due to her intercession was a healing that originated in Brazil.
 John Paul II beatified Protmann in Warsaw on 13 June 1999.
 The postulator for this cause is Sr. Józefa Krause.